orbitmines/archive/projects/Project - Research towards Designs (2024).md

 		- See some direction to move into for each step. (; small step automatically, wait for the rest) ;  "Shift the attention focus at the start as a way of guiding the first few quests to get familiar with how it works"

 #### Open World Generation
+*A step to translating problems to game-like invariant quests, ..., puzzles.*

 #### Interface Design